1. Medical Expertise Optional

 * With each additional surgery, more scar tissue develops, and hair loss continues.
 With this “you can run but you can’t hide approach”, undergoing multiple surgeries becomes an increasingly expensive but ineffective effort, with the result being a heavily-scarred scalp and increasing hair loss.

-I have worked on thousands of hair transplant-scarred clients over the years.
-Of these clients, most of them underwent multiple surgeries—the highest number being fifteen surgeries.
+We have worked on thousands of hair transplant-scarred clients over the years.
+Of these clients, most of them underwent multiple surgeries—the highest number we’ve personally seen being fifteen surgeries!

 Repeat procedures are good for the surgical business–bad for clients.
 Enough said.

 Hair transplant surgery does not stop hair loss.
 In fact, the trauma to the scalp created through multiple incisions—even tiny incisions—can cause Shock Loss.
 This is a seldom-discussed side effect that often accompanies surgery.
 Basically, the scarring response and damage from the thousands of incisions in the transplant site creates a rapid shedding of the native hairs surrounding the transplanted hair.
 So, rather than increasing density through surgery—Shock Loss causes a net loss of density.